Yandy Díaz Player Props: Rays vs. Rangers

 Yandy Díaz At The Plate

-- Among the qualifying hitters, he ranks fifth in batting average, while his on-base percentage ranks fifth and he is fifth in slugging.
+- Among qualified hitters, he ranks fifth in batting average, while his on-base percentage ranks sixth and he is seventh in slugging.

-- Diaz is batting .364 during his last outings and is on a five-game hitting streak.
+- Diaz will look to extend his six-game hitting streak.
+He's batting .333 during his last outings.

-- In 71.2% of his 52 games this season, Diaz has picked up at least one hit.
-He's also had 19 multi-hit games.

-- Diaz has driven in a run in 21 games this season (40.4%), including seven games with more than one RBI (13.5%).
-He has also driven home three or more of his team's runs in five contests.
+- In 21 games this year (39.6%), Diaz has picked up an RBI, and in seven of those games (13.2%) he had more than one.
+He has also driven in three or more of his team's runs in five contests.

-- In 55.8% of his games this year, he has scored at least once.
-And he's had nine games with multiple runs (17.3%).
+- He has scored in 29 of 53 games this year, and more than once 9 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.